datanav/docs/tutorial-getting-started-collect.rst

 	  }
 	}

-After having successfully created both systems, you are now ready to move onto the next aspect of this tutorial, namely the creation of inbound pipes.
+After having successfully created both systems, you are now ready to move onto the next step of this tutorial, the creation of inbound pipes.

 |
 |